-Curr rent Use Class (2020) Former Use Class (1987) Type of development Car parking allocation Disabled parking Electric vehicle E (b) sale of food and drink for consumption (mostly) on the premises A3 Restaurants and Cafés • Restaurants, Snack Bars and Cafés 1 space per 10m 2 of public floor area, includes outdoor seating areas In outline applications or at the pre-planning stage where the public floor area is not known a parking standard of 1 space per 20m2 GFA will be applied Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter Commercial Business and Service health or medical services A2 Financial and Professional Services Banks, Building Societies, Offices etc. 1 space per 50m2 Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter In accordance with Building Regulations E-Co D2 Assembly and Leisure Sports Halls 1 space per 25m 2 Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter medical or health D1 Non- Residential Institutions Health Centres, Local Clinics, Doctors Surgeries, Dentists Surgeries, Veterinary Surgeries etc. 5 spaces per consulting room Drop off and pick up area close to the main entrance for ambulances and other vehicles to be agreed Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter E (f) Crocho day D1 Non- Residential Institutions Crèches, Day Nurseries and Day Centres 2 spaces per classroom or activity room for staff Visitor provision and drop off and pick up area to be agreed Parking for associated offices to be provided in accordance with parking standard for B1 Office use Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter
+Curr ent Use Class (2020) Former Use Class (1987) Type of development Car parking allocation Disabled parking Electric vehicle E (b) sale of food and drink for consumption (mostly) on the premises A3 Restaurants and Cafés Restaurants, Snack Bars and Cafés 1 space per 10m 2 of public floor area, includes outdoor seating areas In outline applications or at the pre-planning stage where the public floor area is not known a parking standard of 1 space per 20m2 GFA will be applied Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter Commercial Business and Service health or medical services A2 Financial and Professional Services Banks, Building Societies, Offices etc. 1 space per 50m 2 Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter All new non-residential buildings, with more than 10 parking spaces within the site boundary of the building, to have a minimum of one charge point and in addition to this, cable routes for one in five of the total number of spaces; All non-residential buildings, undergoing a major renovation, which will have more than 10 parking spaces within the site boundary after the renovation is E- C D2 Assembly and Leisure Sports Halls 1 space per 25m 2 Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter complete, to have a minimum of one charge point and in addition to this, cable routes for one in five spaces. medical or health D1 Non- Residential Institutions Health Centres, Local Clinics, Doctors Surgeries, Dentists Surgeries, Veterinary Surgeries etc. 5 spaces per consulting room Drop off and pick up area close to the main entrance for ambulances and other vehicles to be agreed Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter E (f) Creche, day D1 Non- Residential Institutions Crèches, Day Nurseries and Day Centres 2 spaces per classroom or activity room for staff Visitor provision and drop off and pick up area to be agreed Parking for associated offices to be provided in accordance with parking standard for B1 Office use Minimum 2 disabled spaces & 1 disabled space per 20 spaces thereafter